OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering

 In \S~\ref{sec:design}, we show how \SYSTEM{} provides this transparency and concurrency within the C++ execution model, enabling dynamic reorganization.

-Our goal is to engineer an application's address space so that page-based backends can efficiently reclaim or tier memory. \SYSTEM{} achieves this by reshaping object placement: it dynamically clusters frequently-accessed ("hot") objects into dense regions and segregating inactive ("cold") objects into separate regions, \SYSTEM{} increasing page utilization and exposing large pools of reclaimable memory to existing tiering mechanisms.
+Our goal is to engineer an application's address space so that page-based backends can efficiently reclaim or tier memory. \SYSTEM{} achieves this by reshaping object placement: cluster hot objects into dense regions to increase page utilization, and segregate cold objects into separate regions to expose large pools of reclaimable memory.

 \if 0 \SYSTEM{} targets pointer-based concurrent data structures in unmanaged languages such as C++, which typically hold the bulk of an application's resident data and dominate memory access behavior in systems like key-value stores, caches, and storage engines~\cite{benchmark-rocksdb-fb, cachelib-osdi, pond}.
 These structures access elements through pointers rather than through arithmetic offsets, which allows \SYSTEM{} to interpose on pointer dereferences without imposing layout constraints on application code.
 Focusing on this common class of data structures lets \SYSTEM{} concentrate its overhead where it matters most, while leaving the rest of the application unchanged.